WeiJanChang/amr/README.md

 ![Example 2](figure/flowchart.png)

-- Using [Apify Scraper](https://console.apify.com/actors/shu8hvrXbJbY3Eb9W/input) to extract data using keywords depends on research purpose and save it as JSON file.
+- Use the [Apify Scraper](https://console.apify.com/actors/shu8hvrXbJbY3Eb9W/input) to extract data based on research-specific keywords, and save the results as JSON files.
-- Combine json files (each keyword/json file) and find unique id of post
+- Combine the JSON files (one per keyword), and extract the unique post IDs.
-- Select meaningful images to convey health-related information.
+- Select meaningful images that effectively convey health-related information.
 - Assign images to different categories

 ## Usage

 ### Pre-processing

-- After extracted and having JSON file by using Apify
-- read directory which including JSON file downloaded and remove unused columns and duplicate id of post. and save it to dataframe
+- After extracting data and obtaining JSON files using Apify, read the directory containing the downloaded JSON files, remove unused columns and duplicate post IDs, and save the result as a DataFrame.

 ```
+    from Ig_info import LatestPostInfo, load_from_directory
     d = '[PLEASE ADD YOUR SYSTEM PATH with CORRESPONDING DIRECTORIES]
     ify = load_from_directory(d) # read the JSON files in the directory
     info = [it.collect_latest_posts() for it in ify]